slamora/brackets-wiki/Research:-Node.JS-Integration.md

 We built a client <-> server websocket proxy that abstracts the communication layer into regular function calls on both ends.
 So, if existing functionality is already (correctly) written to work asynchronously, the architecture change is minimal or non-existant.

-For example, to switch file i/o from V8 extensions to Node, we simply swapped out the implementation of {{brackets.fs}}.
-The higher-level FS operations (in [NativeFileSystem]) did not have to change _at all_.
+For example, to switch file i/o from V8 extensions to Node, we simply swapped out the implementation of ```brackets.fs```.
+The higher-level FS operations (in NativeFileSystem) did not have to change _at all_.

 For things that are not currently implemented as asynchronous calls, there will need to be a change.
 However, it seems likely that everything that would be implemented on the Node side _should_ be implemented asynchronously even if we don't use Node.